qqfish/blog/src/_posts/2013-01-21-submarine-when-subtitles-come-to-you.md

 ---
 layout: post
-title: "Submarine: When the subtitles come to you"
+title: "Submarine: When subtitles come to you"
 tags: ['subtitle', 'tool']
 ---